 Common insurance fraud practices include:

 - padding legitimate insurance claims with injuries or damage that were not caused by the accident under claim.

 - misrepresenting the circumstances of an accident.

 - adding preexisting injury or damage to a legitimate claim.

-- Withholding information such as driving record or previous claims when purchasing insurance
+- Withholding information such as driving records or previous claims when purchasing insurance

 - Making claims for medical treatment or automobile damage that didn’t occur